Theo-D/holbertonschool-hbnb/README.md

 Now you can start the front end server (In this exemple, we use the **live server extension** from VS Code on `holbertonschool-hbnb/part4/index.html`).

-/!\ Be mindful that your backend server should be runing on the port 5000 and your frontend server on the port 5500 alse you might encounter **CORS** errors.
+:bangbang: Be mindful that your backend server should be runing on the port 5000 and your frontend server on the port 5500 alse you might encounter **CORS** errors.

 <picture>
  <img alt="starting live server" src="./part1/img/live_server_start.png" width = "400">